snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/anonymous-tracking/index.md

 ## 2. Client-side anonymisation with session tracking

-This setting disables client-side user identifiers are but tracks session information.
+This setting disables client-side user identifiers but tracks session information.
 In practice, this means that events track the Session context entity but the `userId` property is a null UUID (`00000000-0000-0000-0000-000000000000`).
 In case Platform context is enabled, the IDFA identifiers will not be present.

 ```typescript
 const tracker = createTracker(